coldbox-modules/snssdk/readme.md

 };
 ```

-Then you can leverage the SDK CFC via the injection DSL: `AmazonSNS@snssdk`
+Then you can leverage the SDK CFC via the WireBox ID: `AmazonSNS@snssdk`

 ## Usage

-Please check out the included API Docs to see all the methods available to you using our SNS SDK.
+Please check out the included API Docs to see all the methods available to you using our SNS SDK or visit them online at https://apidocs.ortussolutions.com/#/coldbox-modules/snssdk/